 If you or a friend have questions or concerns about alcohol and/or drug use, abuse or dependency, to schedule a free assessment and/or an appointment, please contact: Student Counseling Center, (208) 792-2211, Reid Centennial Hall Room 111.

-Most students will be required to complete the e-CHUG (Electronic Check-Up to Go for Alcohol) as part of their education compliance.
-The e-CHUG is an individualized personal assessment program providing feedback related to the student's drinking behavior.
+Most students will be required to complete the e-checkup to go Alcohol as part of their education compliance.
+It is an individualized personal assessment program providing feedback related to the student's drinking behavior.

 Students may also be referred to a group educational and intervention program called Choices Alcohol Education Program, which is a brief alcohol abuse prevention and harm reduction program which consists of one group session.